My fourth blog. Amazing yet disconcerting. Don't worry; this'll go away in a year or so.

 What's up you guys?
 Welcome back (to you, and to me!)...this is the second real blog entry I've written in 2016, so I feel a little outta sorts.
-I know I wrote an entire month for "Invalid Item" and that's real and that counts, but this is the main blog, yo.
+I know I wrote an entire month for "The Soundtrack of Your Life" and that's real and that counts, but this is the main blog, yo.
 "Soundtracked" is great and all for what it is, and I'm not gonna take anything away from that, but it's not what this is.
 And this is what you've come to see!
 So let's do this!
 Let's welcome Tripper Norb back into his new old home!

 But I guess before we do that, we need to set some ground rules...you know, because we might have some new people stoppin' by the crib.
 I come from the school of there are no rules, because that's how I've always done things and that's the environment I wish to foster, but maybe if you ain't been here before then I guess I need to say a few words on this subject.